sathomas/jsDataV.is/src/text/ch4/02-heat-maps.md

 <figcaption>The heat map shows successful shots in the game.</figcaption>
 </figure>

-### Step 7: Adjust the Heat Map Z-Index
+### Step 7: Adjust the Heat Map z-index

 The heatmap.js library is especially aggressive in its manipulation of the `z-index` property.
 To ensure that the heat map appears above all other elements on the page, the library explicitly sets this property to a value of `10000000000`.
-If your web page has elements that you don't want the heat map to obscure (such as fixed position navigation menus), that value is probably too aggressive.
+If your web page has elements that you don't want the heat map to obscure (such as fixed-position navigation menus), that value is probably too aggressive.
 You can fix it by modifying the source code directly.
 Or, as an alternative, you can simply reset the value after the library finishes drawing the map.

 If you're using jQuery, the following code will reduce the z-index to a more reasonable value.